intershop/intershop-pwa/docs/guides/customizations.md

 @import 'variables';
 ```

+> [!NOTE]
-> **Note:** Be aware that Visual Studio Code will not resolve all import references correctly but it works in the build PWA version anyways.
+> Be aware that Visual Studio Code will not resolve all import references correctly but it works in the build PWA version anyways.

+> [!NOTE]
-> **Note:** For bundled styles optimization PurgeCSS is used.
+> For bundled styles optimization PurgeCSS is used.
 Please read [the additional documentation](./optimizations.md#purgecss) regarding the usage and configuration of PurgeCSS in the Intershop PWA.

 ### Static Assets